Iron Soldier

 City levels are surprisingly large, some with multiple districts.

 You play as the pilot of a stolen prototype mech, running jobs for the resistance in your typical cyberpunk future.
-The Iron Fist Corporation has the power of an army at their disposal, and you’ll be gunning down attack choppers, crushing tanks beneath your iron feet, and occasionally, fighting enemy mechs along the way.
-There are 16 missions in total, which come in groups of four.
+The Iron Fist Corporation has the power of an army at their disposal, so you’ll be gunning down attack choppers, crushing tanks beneath your iron feet, and occasionally fighting enemy mechs along the way.
+There are 16 missions in total, in groups of four.
 You’re free to choose your next mission within each group, but there definitely seems like a gradual increase in difficulty if you follow them in order.
 Progress is saved to the cart only after beating a set of four.

 The first thing Iron Soldier does well is getting across a real sense of size and heft.
-Your view (and implied, the ground) shakes with each thundering step, and plentiful surrounding buildings give a real sense of scale.
-Tanks and gunships are appropriately small by comparison, and I enjoyed the feeling of power as you crush tanks like bugs or swat away pesky helos with gunfire.
+Your view (and implied, the ground) shakes with each thundering step, while plentiful surrounding buildings give a real sense of scale.
+Tanks and gunships are appropriately small by comparison.
+I enjoyed the feeling of power as you crush tanks like bugs or swat away pesky helos with gunfire.
 Best of all, every building or structure can be destroyed.
 Granted, these buildings aren’t very elaborate to begin with – and crumble into giant, disappearing cubes – but still, stray rockets or your intentional actions can change the environment around you.
 The fact that it does this while keeping frame rate drops rare is even more impressive.

 Your arsenal is unlocked as you proceed through the missions.
 You start with metal fists and a comically oversized AK-47, before soon acquiring barrel-sized hand grenades, rocket launchers, railguns and a enormous chainsaw.
 Final levels give you access to a powerful remote missile you actually steer into the target from a third-person view.
-Missions are laid out so that you’re usually unlocking a helpful weapon in a previous level, such as grenades before taking on cargo ships, or chain guns before taking on rocket-firing foes.
+Missions are laid out so that you’re usually unlocking a helpful weapon in a previous level, such as grenades before taking on cargo ships or chain guns before taking on rocket-firing foes.

 Buildings crumble into physics-affected cubes.

 It wouldn’t hurt to spend time shooting down the buildup of choppers and tanks, as even the weakest ones can still chip away at your health.
 Stopping, however, is generally a bad idea.
 This is where you’re encouraged to put the mech into an advanced movement mode.
 By pressing the 2 key, you unlock the torso to rotate independent of the legs, while holding C resets your view.
 Ideally, you point the mech in the direction you need to go, set the velocity, then unlock the torso and gun down whatever you can on the way.
 It’s also the only way to strafe gun emplacements, letting you move faster than they can track you.
-Unfortunately, there’s no indicator of where your legs are headed, so you’re likely to run into a building eventually.
+Unfortunately, there’s no HUD indicator of where your legs are headed, so you’re likely to run into a building eventually.

 Not all levels take place in cities.
 The desert ones extend well past your radar.

 By far, the biggest barrier to completing missions is having no idea where to go.
 Your radar shows no indication of your objective.
 Reading the briefing is critical, as the level ends immediately after capturing or destroying your goal.
-However, that briefing is no more than a paragraph, and gives little information about where your objective actually is.
+However, that briefing is no more than a paragraph, giving little information about where your objective actually is.
 An early mission tells you you’ll be going after boats – well, gotta walk around the shore aimlessly until you find them.
 Another tells you a supply depot is guarded by four towers, but nothing about the direction it’s in relative to your start.
 You have to wander around until you find it.
 There were many missions where I questioned if I was hitting the right target, but to its credit, none where I could never figure it out.

 Destroying buildings is generally the key to your success.
-As said, the ground forces seem static, and they’re usually involved in (or the subject of) your mission.
+As said, the ground forces seem static and they’re usually involved in (or the subject of) your mission.
 As long as you can keep the helos off your back, you can divert from your task and seek out supplies.
-These are hidden inside buildings, with the manual listing which buildings are likely to hold which powerup.
+These are hidden inside buildings, with the manual listing which building type is likely to hold which powerup.
 Knock down some factories to get repair kits.
 Trash warehouses for ammo.
 You will always have your metal fists, regardless of loadout, and they do a satisfying job of smashing buildings into blocks – despite (I believe) the buildings being staffed by the same people the resistance is trying to free. ¯\_(ツ)_/¯

 This mission has you blow up some bridges real good.

 Where this falls apart is missions with soft timers.
 No mission ever has a countdown running on screen, but six of them do require you to complete objectives before those objectives are gone – either trucks or boats driving away, or a building or convoy gets destroyed.
 You can’t afford to spend much time away from the objectives, so pounding buildings for supplies becomes much more difficult.
-This is also where ammo limits for the stronger weapons (mostly rockets) start to kick you in the teeth, and can lead to a real death spiral as you waste time desperately looking for ammo while your health likewise drains.
+This is also where ammo limits for the stronger weapons (mostly rockets) start to kick you in the teeth.
+It can lead to a real death spiral as you waste time desperately looking for ammo while your health likewise drains.

 This is where those four-level blocks start to hurt, and they seem to know it – the last set of four is the only one that lets you save after each level.
 But you’ll have to get there first.
 You only get three continues, so you’re going to need to beat the mech levels or the timed levels with lives to spare.
-If you run out of continues, you absolutely can reload the save and try again – you’ll never lose progress, but you don’t beat all four levels, you’ll never make progress either.
+If you run out of continues, you absolutely can reload the save and try again – you’ll never lose progress, but you don’t beat all four levels in a group, you’ll never make progress either.
 I understand it’s part of the challenge, and I’ll even acknowledge it’s a more fair system than many others, but try reminding me of that when I’m wandering around a cityscape looking for moving trucks with no help from the radar and… ooops, ran out of time on my last continue.

 This is bad.